 If I successfully rent through the T4T program, can I upgrade my Value Pass to an All Access pass?

-Does the Value pass come with Exchange Partner privileges?
+Does the Value Pass come with Exchange Partner privileges?

-The Value Pass does not qualify for the All Access reciprocity to Mt.
-Baker, Whitefish Mountain Resort, and other resort exchange partners.
-Successful landlords who upgrade their Value Pass to All Access will not get reciprocity either.
+The Value Pass does not allow for reciprocity to Mt.
+Baker, Whitefish and other ski exchange resorts.
+Upgrading to the All Access pass will come with Exchange Partner privileges.

-Can I re-assign my Season Pass?
+Can I reassign my pass?